surge-synthesizer/conduit/README.md

 results in a `Conduit.clap` and `Conduit.vst3` in `build/conduit_products`.

-The best way to interact with this project is
+The best way to interact with this project is to reac us via:

 1. The `#conduit-dev` channel on surge discord
 2. The `#wrappers` channel on clap discord or